It's an endless debate. Especially when you're starting one. But deep in the crevices of our hearts, we all know it. Start-ups are cool.

 You can spread phone cases over a vast spectrum, ranging from cool to practical.
 But you cannot possibly have all these surfaces available for printing.
-Refer the below list and choose the ones that will best suit your client's needs.
+Refer the below list and choose the ones that will best suit your client's needs.- Slim Cases

 Slim cases are cheap, popular, and largely overrated.
 Still, your customer is most likely to buy one of these.
 They use a silicon gel to add grip and design.
-Additionally, you can use them for print-on-demand.
+Additionally, you can use them for print-on-demand.- Bumper Cases

 Bumper cases keep going in and out of fashion.
 They are essentially sides/borders that you can put around your phones.
 The material used is often harder and shock-resistant.
-For those of your customers who prefer minimal designs and products, this is the case of choice.
+For those of your customers who prefer minimal designs and products, this is the case of choice.- Wallet Cases

 These cases have a flap that folds over the screen to protect the screen from scratches, giving it the appearance of a small notebook.
-You can even stick some cash or cards or maybe a parking ticket inside.
+You can even stick some cash or cards or maybe a parking ticket inside.- Tough Cases

 Once that you have finalized the designs, it naturally follows that we need a printing solution.
 In 2019, that solution is print on demand.